 NGL production processing starts with raw natural gas, from which the natural gas liquids must be separated.
 NGL fractionation is used to separate Natural Gas Liquids from natural gas utilising refrigeration.
 Liquid fractionation columns or towers are used to isolate the NGLs processed from the methane, in the NGL fractionation process.

 Gas for a BBQ: What Type of Gas for BBQ - BBQ Gas Bottle - Barbecue Gas Bottle

+A modern BBQ runs on propane gas.
 Gas for a BBQ is also referred to as BBQ gas or patio gas (propane gas or butane gas).
 Both propane and butane are sold as gas for a BBQ (gas for a barbecue) and both work equally well.
 In Australia, a BBQ gas bottle contains propane.

 A barbecue gas bottle (BBQ gas bottle) is the same as an LPG gas bottles and is also referred to as "patio gas bottle".

 What is Autogas?
 Autogas Conversion - Auto LPG Fuel vs Petrol (Gasoline)

 LPG is a fuel gas.
 Liquefied petroleum gas or liquid petroleum gas – LPG - also identified as propane or butane, are flammable hydrocarbon gas mixtures used as fuel in vehicles, as Autogas, and as home heating and cooking fuel.

 Auto LPG, commonly called Autogas, refers to liquefied petroleum gas – LPG – as used for fuel in internal combustion engines for both cars and stationary generators and other static applications.
 It is a blend of propane and butane.